nalong21/resume/README.md

-# resume
+# resumé
-The Resume of Nathan A. Long
+The Resumé of Nathan A. Long